rohan-v8rma/Java-Juggernaut/README.md

 In most IDEs, only the `.class` file of the public class would be displayed.

 Navigating to the folder where that `.class` file is present using the terminal or file manager would lead to the discovery of the other `.class` files as well.

+### `public class` vs. `class`

+A class NOT explicitly declared as `public` is only available to other classes in its package, without having to import it.

+A class declared as `public` has the above characteristics along with the ability to be imported for use from anywhere.

 ### Creating an Object of a Class